-They used what they had to make life more comfortable, like wet sheets over doorways to cool the air when it was hot, and covering walls with mud to prevent cold drafts in the winter.
+They used what they had to make life more comfortable.
+Some would wet sheets over doorways to cool the air when it was hot.
+Others covered the walls with mud to prevent cold drafts in the winter.

-We could all learn plenty from those who lived during the Great Depression, as we are not immune from this sort of economic meltdown!
+We could all learn plenty from those who lived during the Great Depression.
+We are not immune from this sort of economic meltdown!